Participation trophy explained

 Critique

-Critics argue that such trophies promote narcissism and entitlement among recipients, and are based on incorrect assumptions regarding supposed psychological benefits of self-esteem.
+Critics argue that such trophies promote narcissism and an entitlement mentality among recipients, and are based on incorrect assumptions regarding supposed psychological benefits of self-esteem.
 Critics also note that some children do not value them as much as they do trophies given only to winners.[7]
 A backlash against participation trophies intensified in the 1990s.[8]

 See also